wesovilabs/beyond/docs/advices/before.md

 {: .text-green-200}
 ## About

-Along this section, we wil learn to implement an advice that will print the function invocations.
+We will go though a real Before advice.
+This advice prints a trace with the function invocations.

 {: .text-yellow-300}